Muralikrishna0510/Muralikrishna0510/README.md

 <!-- Academic Projects -->
 ## Academic Projects
 ### Major Projects
-- **Jarvis - A Virtual Home Assistant**
+**Jarvis - A Virtual Home Assistant**
-  - Led the development of ’Jarvis - A virtual home assistant,’ leveraging AI and NLP technologies to automate household tasks and control appliances via voice commands, showcasing innovation and proficiency in cutting-edge technologies.
+-"Innovatively led the development of 'Jarvis - A virtual home assistant,' a project aimed at leveraging AI and NLP technologies to automate household tasks and control appliances through diverse commands.
+Demonstrated proficiency in AI and NLP, showcasing a commitment to advancing automation for enhanced convenience and efficiency in daily life."

 ### Minor Project
-- **Deep Learning For Recognizing Human Activities Using Motions Of Skeletal Joints**
-  - Created ’Deep Learning for Recognizing Human Activities Using Motions of Skeletal Joints’ for intelligent action recognition, utilizing depth sensors for skeletal data extraction.
+**Deep Learning For Recognizing Human Activities Using Motions Of Skeletal Joints** -"Developed an intelligent human action recognition system titled 'Deep Learning for Recognizing Human Activities Using Motions of Skeletal Joints.'
+Utilized depth sensors to extract human skeletal data and applied advanced techniques in image processing and deep learning.
+Aimed to automatically recognize daily human activities, showcasing proficiency in integrating diverse technologies for real-world applications."

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>